dekarrin/ictiobus/docs/fishi-usage.md

 type ValueType int

 const (
-    // Int is an integer of at least 32-bits.
+    // Int is an integer of at least 32 bits.
     Int ValueType = iota

     // Float is a floating point number represented as an IEEE-754 single